Project detail - Banco Bolivariano C.A.

 The information as disclosed is indicative and provided on an "as-is/as available" basis for general informational purposes only and should not be construed as financial, legal or investment advice, nor as a commitment or an offer to arrange or provide any financing.
 The final decision to provide financing is subject to the terms and conditions of FMO in its sole and absolute discretion.
 When providing links to other sites, FMO bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 The information on proposed investment for high-risk investments is made available in the language relevant to the country or region where the bulk of operations take place.
 Translations of any information into languages other than English are intended as a convenience for local stakeholders.
 In case of any discrepancy, the information provided in English will prevail.

-Who is our prospective customer?
+Who is our customer?

 What is our funding objective?

-Why do we want to fund this investment?
+Why do we fund this investment?

-This transaction aligns with FMO?s strategic focus on supporting high-impact markets and fostering innovation in sustainable finance, as part of the 2030 strategy through SDG 13 Climate Action.
-The deployment of a biodiversity-linked structure through a systemically important financial institution contributes to FMO?s efforts in supporting private sector engagement in nature-positive financing.
+This transaction aligns with FMO’s strategic focus on supporting high-impact markets and fostering innovation in sustainable finance, as part of the 2030 Strategy through SDG 13 Climate Action.
+The deployment of a biodiversity-linked structure through a systemically important financial institution contributes to FMO’s efforts in supporting private sector engagement in nature-positive financing.

 What is the Environmental and Social categorization rationale?